Dx724/Lightfield/README.md

     }

 However, it was a key decision that the Lightfield draws along the spiral, changing colors rapidly, rather than drawing one color at a time.
 Doing so disconnects the temporal behavior of the Lightfield from that of the artist and their brushstrokes.

+# Photography
+For best results, photograph the Lightfield in a dark setting with a professional camera.
+Set the ISO to a minimum, use the Time or Bulb shutter speed setting, and minimize the aperture.
+If the result is overexposed, try compensating for exposure in the camera settings and decreasing the `BRIGHTNESS` parameter in `Lightfield.ino`.
+A neutral density filter can also help alleviate overexposure issues.
+Keep in mind that higher-resolution image paths will take longer to complete, and thus require more compensation to prevent overexposure.